mzuliani-ibm/node-red-bluemix-starter/README.md

 this repository and gets it deployed.

-It will automatically create an instance of the Cloudant service, call it `sample-node-red-cloudantNoSQLDB` and bind it to you app.
+It will automatically create an instance of the Cloudant service, call it `iotp-starter-cloudantNoSQLDB` and bind it to you app.
 This is where your Node-RED instance will store its data.
 If you deploy multiple instances of Node-RED from this repository, they will share the one Cloudant instance.

 It includes a set of default flows that are automatically deployed the first time Node-RED runs.

+### Deploying from local command-line

+Install all the required CLI tools: Bluemix, cf, git, etc.

+Create the required services:
+`cf create-service cloudantNoSQLDB Lite iotp-starter-cloudantNoSQLDB` `cf create-service iotf-service iotf-service-free iotp-starter`

+Clone this repository locally:
+`git clone <>`

+Push the app to Bluemix:
+`cf push`

 ### Customising Node-RED